 If you are serious about project management, make sure you can offer project managers a great future within your organisation.
 A professional career path is a fantastic lever to help you hire, motivate, advance and reward your project managers.

-Tip 19: Projects: a great opportunity to develop future leaders
+Tip 19: Projects and programs: a great opportunity to develop future leaders

 Appoint high potential staff to your strategic projects.
 It will give them valuable exposure to a new environment, offer them an interesting challenge and provide a fast-track learning experience.

 And although most high potentials will more than have the ability to manage a crucial project, do make sure they have the right (read ‘soft and hard skills’) project management skills.
 You don’t want to ignore Tip 16.
 If they do, it’s a win-win situation.

 Each project has its own dynamics outside of the annual cycle that drives day-to-day operations.

 Make sure you follow the logic of the project when it comes to evaluating performance.

 Don’t wait until the end-of-year formal evaluation.
 Evaluate project managers at the end of each important phase.
 If you wait too long, you will have to chase project members who have long moved on to other assignments and clients who forgotten all about the details.

 This doesn’t mean, however, that you have to cancel the end-of-year performance review.
 On the contrary.
 But regular reviews will provide you with the high-quality feedback you need for a proper evaluation at the year-end.

 You can find project managers spread throughout the organization.
 I call them ‘organisational nomads’.
 They travel from project-to-project, they don’t belong to a certain silo and don’t report to the same boss.

 But they do all do the same job, face similar challenges and generally have the same career concerns.